 Pres Mubarak has vowed to cling to power till September, even if he resigns this week there will be a period of instability.

-If I was you I'd start looking at alternative destinations. about 7 years ago
+If I was you I'd start looking at alternative destinations. over 7 years ago

 Luxor is a long way from Cairo where the protests are and what you can do is wait for the couple of days if you see that the situation is escalating then I advise you cancel your trip however if things calm down and the demonestration is over then you can go ahead and go to Luxor.

-By the way I have asked some foreigners who are now in Luxor and they all assured that the tourists are there and many insisted on continuing their trip as they did see nothing that would cause them to leave. about 7 years ago
+By the way I have asked some foreigners who are now in Luxor and they all assured that the tourists are there and many insisted on continuing their trip as they did see nothing that would cause them to leave. over 7 years ago

 Kathryn, just updating you on travel advisories and warnings: